jmg-duarte/jmg-duarte.github.io/content/about.md

 Hello!
 My name is José Duarte and I am currently finishing my Master's degree in Computer Science at FCT NOVA.

-I'm eager to learn more and expand my horizons, constantly looking for a new side project from which I can learn new skills.
+I am eager to learn more and expand my horizons, constantly looking for a new side project from which I can learn new skills.
 I love automating processes and making them go fast!